willc454/Tas-Williams-Cyberfoundations-Portfolio/week-02/labs/lab-02-machine-exploration.md

 In your own words, explain how the real numbers you found in Part A (OS version, RAM, storage) relate to what you just watched live in Part B. Which number describes hardware, and which describes the OS?

 ```
 Part B shows exactly how the RAM and storage are being utilized.
-It also show more components of the OS.
+It also shows more components of the OS.
 ```

 ---